 Free speech has never been at greater peril than at any time since the Second World War.
 Cancel culture is a many-headed hydra and every time we succeed in cutting off one of those heads, three more grow in its place.
 One type of cancel culture that’s becoming increasingly common is the social media pile-on, when an activist draws attention to something unorthodox someone has said in the hope that hundreds – sometimes thousands – of people will start abusing them.
 Such experiences can be psychologically traumatic, but what makes this really frightening is when the company or institution that the targeted person is linked to launches an investigation to see if the offending post is a breach of their equity, diversity and inclusion policy or their social media policy.
 Our case and legal teams spend a lot of time helping our members navigate these investigations, usually with a successful outcome.

 Sometimes our members are fired for gross misconduct when, in fact, their behaviour is nothing of the kind and we’ve helped some of them sue their employers for unfair dismissal.
-In one recent case, we succeeded in helping a member get a £100,000 settlement from the Department for Work and Pensions.
-We currently have four people in our case team and four people in our legal team.
+In one recent case, we succeeded in helping a member get an £800,000 settlement from Lloyds Bank.
+We currently have five people in our case team and four people in our legal team.

 Since our inception, we have helped thousands of people across the UK who’ve got into trouble simply for exercising their right to lawful free speech.
 We believe this is a fundamental human right that we all have a duty to defend.